SortableJS/Sortable/plugins/README.md

 ## Plugin Events

 ### Context
-The events will be fired in the context of their own parent object, however the plugin instance's Sortable instance is available under `this.sortable`.
+The events will be fired in the context of their own parent object (ie. context is not changed), however the plugin instance's Sortable instance is available under `this.sortable`.

 ### Event List
 The following table contains details on the events that a plugin may handle in the prototype of the plugin's constructor function.